 It may also be possible to use the parameter –XX:+AggressiveHeap to instruct the JVM to automatically force the heap to the largest available size.
 However, this parameter is non-standard, may not be available on all systems, and has not been thoroughly tested in PC2.

+Since Version 9.7 PC2 supports the ability to allow multiple logins from the same team account; if this feature is enabled then multiple logins from the same team account will not generate security alerts.
+See the section on Options in the Chapter on Interactive Contest Configuration for details.

 Older versions of PC2 also read files named reject.ini and sitelist.ini.
 However, the functionality provided by those files is incorporated into interactive screens in the Administrator client in PC2 V9, and their use is deprecated and scheduled for removal in a future version of the system.